 It should be clear to you, dear reader, that there is no need to attach ourselves to an antiquated design that could easily be updated for the needs of the sport as it has evolved.
 As a matter of fact, there is already a couple of designers who have corrected the pivot issue (Surf Rodz and Carver – along with the latter’s copycats).
 I am eager to see manufacturers also being more playful with the KP/PA angle, of both their TKP and their RKP models.
 This would arguably help them expand their range with genuinely discreet options.

-All credit for discovering the “lost component” of the bushing force that does nothing to resist the rotation goes to Ben Edelstein; he pointed it out to me during our very fruitful email exchange on TKPs a few months earlier.
+All credit for discovering the “lost component” of the bushing force that does nothing to resist the rotation, and for the “Jenken” article, goes to Ben Edelstein.
+He shared that with me during our very fruitful email exchange on TKPs a few months earlier.
 I’m grateful also for his comments and ideas when I was writing this text.

 1. It’s worth it to show here a screenshot (picture 10) of Riptide’s website, before they inevitably edit this out.
 Their page on pivot cups tells us that TKPs “exhibit a much more complex movement” due to their “design geometry;” a movement that is presumably more complex than rotation.